Jeansen/cdmn/README.md

 ![](https://rawgit.com/Jeansen/assets/master/examples/cdmn_2.png)

+# Known Issues (To be fixed soon!)
+- The extension may not work if any wifi interface is present.
+I am working on this, but it is actually harder than expected.
+In the meantime, set `URxvt.cdmn.caption-order` to only contain your labels for cpu, disk and memory.
+If you did not change the defaults, this would be `URxvt.cdmn.caption-order: CPU,DISK,RAM`.
+Network gauges will be missing, but anything else should work.

 # Installation
 Install urxvt with `sudo apt-get install rxvt-unicode-256color`. **Make sure the version is 9.22.
 Anything else may not work!**<br>